Vegan Christmas Cake Recipe

 If you are going to use the brandy:

 Leave the cake to cool and then prick with a cocktail stick and feed with a third of the brandy.
 Wrap the cake in greaseproof paper and store in an airtight container or tin.
 You can pour the rest of the brandy over the cake at weekly intervals.
-It will keep for 4-6 weeks easily.
+It will keep for 3-4 weeks, but not as long as a traditional fruitcake.